SingularisArt/DeathVim/README.md

 Death.NeoVim
 ============

-This is a simple, but yet, elegant neovim setup.
+This is a simple, but yet, elegant NeoVim setup.

 ![pic1](media/main.png)